top of page

 44492 MN-87, Frazee, MN 56544

 • Road - You will enter Haybelly on a gravel road through a field off of MN Highway 87.
 The entrance to Haybelly is a dirt path due west and on the opposite side of the highway of L&W Greenhouse.
 The Greenhouse is an Amish residence, business, and Haybelly's neighbors.
+Don't be thrown by the "No Trespassing" signs, those are to make sure anyone who is unaware of HB stays clear

 • Volunteering - Let the gate attendant know if you’re volunteering for Gate, Sober Driver, or Jolly Jogging!
 They can show you the schedule in case you need a reminder.